 - Merlin and Gwen tend to act as this for Arthur, especially after he finally becomes King of Camelot.
-Although Arthur's acceptance of this tends to Zig Zag
+Arthur's acceptance of this tends to Zig Zag.

-- Gaius was meant to be this for Uther, but was seldom listened to.
+- Gaius was meant to be this for Uther, who rarely listened to him.